block-core/documentation/docs/decentralization/social-media/social-media-platforms.md

 In the first days of the internet, a person would set up a webserver to publish their _website_ and then _speak with that voice_ on the internet_._ There was a one-to-one mapping of speech to person (reminder: the U.S. Supreme Court ruled that a corporation is a person, and money is speech).

-In ancient Athens, where democracy was invented, those who owned land could vote.
-Those who did not own land had no say.
-To extend the Athens analogy, let&#39;s say one person owns all the land, so there is only one vote that matters.
-This is a fair analogy to the Soapbox platform concept.
+Let's imagine a land with a political system whereby only land-owners could vote or where only their voice could be heard in the public space.
+Now, let's say one person owns all the land, so there is only one vote that matters.
+This is a fair analogy to the Soapbox platform.
 The soapbox owners control the speech of that platform because they control who can speak, and therefore they control all the speech.

 In a nutshell, countering this type of centralized control is the psychological driver behind the decentralization movement on the internet.